Business groups sue over new U.S. limit on tax-driven foreign buyouts

 Inverting U.S. companies usually leave their core U.S. operations at home, transferring only their legal tax domicile to the home country of the acquired company.
 Recent popular destinations for the deals are Ireland, Britain and Canada.

-Fast food chain Burger King inverted to Canada last year; medical technology group Medtronic (MDT.N) to Ireland in 2014; drug maker Mylan Inc (MYL.O) to The Netherlands that same year.
+Fast food chain Burger King inverted to Canada last year; medical technology group Medtronic to Ireland in 2014; drug maker Mylan Inc to The Netherlands that same year.

 The lawsuit challenges a specific rule that imposed a three-year limit on foreign companies such as Allergan bulking up on U.S. assets to avoid ownership thresholds for a later inversion.